Chicken Katsu with Tonkatsu Sauce

 What is Chicken Katsu?

-The Japanese word katsu means cutlet in English and refers to meat that’s been pounded thin before being cooked.
-Chicken katsu is a Japanese dish that is also known as panko chicken or tori katsu.
+The Japanese word katsu means cutlet in English and refers to meat pounded thin before being cooked.
+Chicken katsu is a Japanese dish known as panko chicken or tori katsu.
 Think of it as Japanese-style fried chicken.

-Seasoned chicken is coated with panko breadcrumbs that are so light and crispy when cooked.
-You get a satisfying crunch and then a taste of moist and juicy chicken.
+Seasoned chicken is coated with panko breadcrumbs that are light and crispy when cooked.
+You get a satisfying crunch and a taste of moist and juicy chicken.

 Chicken katsu is traditionally served with white rice and tonkatsu sauce, a thick and tangy Japanese vegetarian brown sauce.
 (You can see how to make this sauce below.)
-Don’t be afraid of making a Japanese dish – this one is really easy.
+Don’t be afraid of making a Japanese dish – this one is straightforward.

-This easy chicken katsu recipe can also be used to make tonkatsu (Japanese-style fried pork) – just substitute pork cutlets for the chicken.
+This easy chicken katsu recipe can also make tonkatsu (Japanese-style fried pork) – substitute pork cutlets for the chicken.

 What does Katsu taste like?

-If you have never tried Katsu before it is essentially a crispy and crunchy breading that is deep-fried.
-If you like chicken cutlets or chicken tenders you are going to love this flavor.
+If you have never tried Katsu, it is a crispy and crunchy breading that is deep-fried.
+If you like chicken cutlets or chicken tenders, you will love this flavor.

 What is the difference between Katsu and Tonkatsu?

 Chicken Katsu is made of thinly sliced chicken breasts.
 Tonkatsu is the same dish but made with pork.
 So if you want to make this recipe with pork, I recommend using thin slices of pork loin.
-Simply follow the same directions as listed below.
+Follow the same directions as listed below.

 What are panko breadcrumbs?

-If you’re not familiar with panko, rest assured that it’s not anything strange or complicated.
-Panko is simply a type of breadcrumbs that’s just a little bit different from ordinary breadcrumbs.
+If you’re unfamiliar with panko, rest assured that it’s not strange or complicated.
+Panko is simply a type of breadcrumb slightly different from ordinary breadcrumbs.

 The difference lies in the particular kind of white bread that panko is made from.
-The word panko is derived from a Japanese word and is used extensively for light breading in Japanese cooking.
+Panko is derived from a Japanese word used extensively for light breading in Japanese cooking.

 Panko bread crumbs are lighter, crispier, and flakier than ordinary breadcrumbs.
-Because panko is not heavy, it absorbs less oil and grease resulting in a wonderfully light and crispy coating.
+Because panko is not heavy, it absorbs less oil and grease, creating a wonderfully golden and crisp coating.

 You can make your own panko or buy it at most supermarkets and, of course, from Amazon.